mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

+The Job controller starts to handle pod failures according to the specified `spec.backoffPolicy`.

 ###### Are there any tests for feature enablement/disablement?

+Yes, unit and integration test for the feature enabled, disabled and transitions.

 <!--
 The e2e framework does not currently support enabling or disabling feature